Nevill Ground: Tunbridge Wells Cricket Week

 Kent County Cricket Club use the ground as one of its outgrounds for at least one match each year.
 After a single match in 1901, the Tunbridge Wells Cricket Festival was established in 1902 and two first-class cricket matches were played every year, with the exception of the truncated 1919 season, until 1992, when the number was reduced.
 One-day fixtures have been played on the ground in some seasons.

 The Nevill Ground was first used as an outground by Kent in 1901 at the behest of George Harris, 4th Baron Harris.
 In order to assist Kent, Tunbridge Wells Borough Council has contributed around £25,000 annually to cover the running costs of hosting Kent's games at the Nevill Ground.
 The Nevill Ground was popular with Kent's players due to its surroundings and it was described by cricket historian EW Swanton as "no mean contender for the most delectable English cricket ground."

 In 2012, Kent's Friends Life t20 match against Sussex was moved to the St Lawrence Ground after the Nevill Ground was flooded after heavy rainfall leading to the 100th Cricket Week being cut short.
 The 2016 T20 fixture was the last one-day match to be held by Kent at the Nevill, the movement of one-day fixtures to blocks of games by the ECB meaning it was no longer considered possible to hold shorter matches at Tunbridge Wells.

 Kent's match at Tunbridge Wells in 2017 almost had to be moved to another ground due to concerns over the maintenance of the ground by Tunbridge Wells Borough Council.
 The pitch had been left uncovered by the council's ground staff and had flooded which, combined with poor maintenance of the outfield, meant that Kent's own ground staff had to work with Tunbridge Wells Cricket Club to ensure the game could go ahead.
 The 2018 fixture at the ground was confirmed in February 2018 after a pre-season pitch inspection by Kent, but was subject to a further inspection prior to the match itself.
-The match went ahead and the ground continues to be used by the county as of the 2019 season.
+The match went ahead and the ground continued to be used by the county during the 2019 season.
+However, it has not been used since, as the venue's facilities are no longer considered to meet the required standards.
+Kent County Cricket Club says it "remains open to a return to the Nevill Ground in future".